Please read through our frequently asked questions, you may find the answer to your question here:

 If I have another baby will I get PGP again?

-I’ve seen many physiotherapists now but nothing has helped, should I consider surgery?
+I’ve seen many manual therapists now but nothing has helped, should I consider surgery?

-We have heard from a number of women who have been advised that surgery is their only option and who have found that seeing an expert in manual therapy has enabled them to make a full recovery without surgery.
-In each case, women have told us that manual therapy was not an option they had previously been aware of, or that they had seen a physiotherapist who had given them advice and exercises or belts and crutches, and they had not known that any alternative was available or might be effective.
+We believe that surgery should only ever be contemplated as a very last resort, once all other treatment options have proved unsuccessful.
+As yet, we remain unconvinced that surgery is a good option for women with PGP, even those with very severe and long-term symptoms.
+The reason for this is that a number of women who have been told they need surgery and that it is the only option have then gone for good (as in expert) manual therapy and made a full recovery.
+In each case, women have told us that hands-on treatment was not an option they had previously been aware of, or that they had seen a physiotherapist who had given them advice and exercises or belts and crutches, and they had not known that any alternative was available or might be effective.

 If you have any further questions or would like to hear a friendly voice of support you can contact our telephone helpline and leave a message.
 Please note that we are unable to provide a prompt response as this helpline is managed by volunteers and is checked fortnightly.
 We recognise that many women have emotional issues as a result of experiencing physical symptoms of PGP so If you feel you need to speak to someone urgently please visit the Samaritans website, because this charity runs a helpline 24 hours a day: